Qualitative Research Methods

 I teach Social Psychology (especially topics concerning group processes and intergroup behaviour) on the undergraduate programme.
 On the postgraduate MSc programme I teach a module on Qualitative Research Methods.

 I'm interested in group behaviour and how our identities are based upon our group memberships.
 Some of the research I pursue is experimental.
 However in other research I have looked at the construction of group identity and how this may be involved in the organisation of group behaviour.
 Typically this work has involved the analysis of qualitative materials - e.g., speeches.
 In much of this work I have collaborated with Steve Reicher at St Andrews (see for example Reicher, S. & Hopkins, N., 2001 'Self and Nation', London: Sage).
 I've also worked quite a lot with my partner - Vered.
-Now working in the area of drug policy, her PhD (in Politics) was in the field of Muslims' political organisation and action in the UK.
+Now working in the area of drug policy and violence against women, her PhD (in Politics) was in the field of Muslims' political organisation and action in the UK.
 Some of her data lent themselves to a social psychological analysis and we've worked on other data together too.

 I also have longstanding links with social psychologists in India and have been involved in a number of teaching and research skills training projects based at the University of Allahabad.
 More recently, we have collaborated on an ESRC-funded project looking at the social psychology of collective participation in the Magh Mela - a huge Hindu festival that takes place each year at Allahabad, north India.
 Although this project has finished we are still writing papers from it (a mix of experimental, survey, and interview/ethnographic).
 This work was also featured in the Feb (2014) issue of National Geographic Magazine (Karma of the Crowd).